ezzabuzaid/ezzabuzaid/README.md

 I'm **Ezz abuzaid** a Computer Engineer by specialization, Front End Engineer by profession, and an Engineer at heart.

-My areas of Experience in Web and Mobile development, using those technologies that I'm dealing in a daily basis.
+My areas of Experience in Web and Mobile development, using those technologies that I'm dealing with in a daily basis.

 * Languages: JavaScript(TypeScript), C# and Dart
 * Back End